TosbackCgusBridge-Bot/CGUs-versions/Freecode/Privacy Policy.md

 **Who will receive your Personal Information**: See “How we share information we gather’.

 **Data transfers to third countries**:  We provide our Sites and related services from the USA and may use service providers in various countries that do not provide the same level of data protection as is in your country.
-Any Personal Information that we share is subject to the requirements of Privacy Shield or an appropriate alternative mechanism that provides adequate protection, such as model clauses, and we require third parties to provide appropriate contractual commitments to treat your Personal Information in accordance with our “onward transfers” obligations under Privacy Shield where relevant.

-**Complaints**: You have the right to make complaints per our process under Privacy Shield.
-You may also make a complaint under the GDPR to your local data protection authority.
+**Complaints**: You have the right to make a complaint under the GDPR to your local data protection authority.
 Our e-mail address for complaints, requests or questions relating to this Privacy Notice is privacy@slashdotmedia.com

 Finally, we want to make it clear that nothing in this section is intended to limit any other right that applies to you under any other section of this Privacy Policy.